lcarlier/EasyMock/docs/hello_world.md

 ## <a name="user-content-intro"></a>Introduction
 This page contains an example on how to create a unit test using EasyMock.
-This example will, on purpose, not use a unit test framework (such as Catch2 or Google test) because EasyMock is independent of those framework.
+This example does, on purpose, NOT use a unit test framework (such as Catch2 or Google test) because EasyMock is independent from those frameworks.
-Therefore, the main function is actually calling the unit tests manually.
+Instead, the tests are implemented in the main function using some rudimentary asserts.

 ## <a name="user-content-context"></a>Context
 The goal of this example is to implement a function which computes the average of some random numbers.
-The random numbers are coming from a library which we do not have the source code and that defines the following interface in u8Rand.h
+The random numbers are coming from a library from which the source code is not available (but obviously the .so is!).
+The library defines the following interface in u8Rand.h

 ```c
 #ifndef U8_RAND_H